iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

-??? note "About the candidate `InferenceService`"
+??? note "About the candidate"
-    In this tutorial, the model source (field `spec.predictor.model.storageUri`) is the same as for the primary version of the model.
+    In this tutorial, the model source (field `spec.predictor.model.storageUri`) for the candidate is the same as the one for the primary version of the model.
 In a real world example, this would be different.
+The version label (`app.kubernetes.io/version`) can be used to distinguish between versions.

 ## Verify routing changes